Juli Feigon

 Juli Feigon is a Distinguished Professor of Biochemistry at the University of California, Los Angeles, where she has been a faculty member since 1985.
 She was elected to the United States National Academy of Sciences in 2009.
 Her research focuses on structural studies of nucleic acids by nuclear magnetic resonance spectroscopy along with other biophysical techniques.

 Education

 After completing undergraduate studies at Occidental College, Feigon received her Ph.D. from the University of California, San Diego in 1982.
 She then worked as a postdoctoral fellow with Alexander Rich at the Massachusetts Institute of Technology from 1982-85.

 Academic career

-Feigon joined the faculty in the Department of Chemistry and Biochemistry at UCLA in 1985.
+Feigon joined the faculty in the Department of Chemistry and Biochemistry at UCLA in 1985 as the first female assistant professor in the department.
 She was a recipient of the National Science Foundation's Presidential Young Investigator Award, awarded in 1989.
 She became a fellow of the American Association for the Advancement of Science in 2002 and a member of the United States National Academy of Sciences in 2009.

 She has won the 2019 BPS Founders Award.
+In 2024, Feigon was awarded the Glenn T. Seaborg Medal.